 Who or what is your greatest California love?
 For me, it’s the weather.
 I do not like the super-super heat.
 That’s not my vibe at all.
 I’m too pale to go (out into) the sun.
 The weather here is ever-changing.

 What is the biggest misperception about Californians?
 Before I moved here, I was super-nervous.
 I kept hearing about “L.A. people.”
 Weird, stuck up, lots of attitude, not welcoming to new people.
 But that’s not been my experience.
 The city has been very welcoming.
 And it was always taught to me that if you live here for more than five years, you’re a native.
 I’ve been here longer than that now.
 I’m officially a local!

 What is the stereotype that most holds true?
 That you’ll never leave the west side if you live there.
 Specifically, Venice Beach.
 There’s just something about it out there that’s captivating.
 That’s what they say.
 So I can’t live in Venice or I’ll get stuck there.

 What is your favorite Golden State splurge?
 I love a good day when the sun is out, it’s not too hot, and there’s a breeze.
 And then, I know this is super basic, but going shopping at The Grove.
 I love the Americana of a mall.
 I also love hitting the small stores in Santa Monica.

 Time for a road trip—where are you going?
 The last road trip I took was to drive up to San Francisco.
 It was so gorgeous.
-We took the PCH (Pacific Coast Highway) all the way up, along the water, and we drove straight, all in one go.
+We took the PCH (Pacific Coast Highway, or Highway 1) all the way up, along the water, and we drove straight, all in one go.
 My favorite band at the time was playing—Two Door Cinema Club.